In which I remember my good friend Robin Dadisman, who passed away in late 2013, with a story about phantom fuel and a racing red Mustang.

 But the only gas station in town was dark.

-This was in the days before pay-at-the-pump service.
+It was the days before pay-at-the-pump service.
 When the lights went out, so did the pumps.

 We figured we had enough fuel to get to the Conoco in Coal Creek Canyon, about 30 miles away.
 It was open for another hour.
 We’d never make it back to Boulder, though, not with the Mach 1’s big engine and more than a few steeps in the way.